roger-/PyInductor/README.md

 An unofficial Python port of Serge Stroobandt, ON4AA's ["Single-Layer Helical Round Wire Coil Inductor Calculator"](http://hamwaves.com/antennas/inductance.html)
 (JavaScript [here](http://hamwaves.com/antennas/inductance/inductance.js)) with a few other additions (parameter tuning, temperature effects and sensitivity analysis).

-This might be useful to some for designing air-core wire inductors for RF applications.
+This might be useful to some for designing air-core wire inductors (or helical antennas) for RF applications.

 # Requirements